Fascinating time travel for young and old

 Your stroll through the eventful history and prehistory of Lübeck starts with archaeological finds on the museum site.
 You will go past wells, ancient masonry and other traces of Slavic, Danish and German settlement, before arriving in the time of the Hanse.

 A scene on the estuary of the river Neva illustrates the key aspects of trade with Novgorod, which made Lübeck one of the richest cities in the High Middle Ages.
-There are lots of exhibits from this period and we show you how Lübeck became the boom town in northern Europe and developed rapidly in the 13th century.
+Following multiple exhibits from this period you can experience how Lübeck developed rapidly in the 13th century as the boomtown of the North.

-With the kontor in Bruges we have recreated one of the main trading centres of the period for you, to give you an idea of the broad range of textiles, metalware and spices that were traded there.
-One whole room is imbued with the funereal atmosphere caused by the plague epidemic in the 14th century and illustrates the way in which this disease altered social, political and economic relationships in the Middle Ages.
+With the kontor of Bruges, we stage one of the most important trading centres of the time and give you an insight into the variety of textiles, metal goods and spices that were traded there.
+An entire room is dedicated to the gloomy atmosphere of the plague epidemic in the 14th century and illustrates how this disease changed social, political and economic conditions in the Middle Ages.

 About the exhibition